-Homemade Macaroni and Three Cheeses is a delicious cheesy side dish with a pleasant creamy texture.
-A surprise ingredient is the key to this mouth watering classic.
+Homemade Macaroni and Three Cheeses is a side dish that contains a surprise ingredient that makes it creamy, cheesy and delicious.

-You must try this recipe at least once.
-When you do, kindly share your results in the comments section.
+You must try this recipe at least once and share your results in the comments section.

 Prepare macaroni according to instructions printed on package.
 Cook until al dente (firm).
 Mushy noodles will not work in this recipe.
 After cooking the noodles, drain and pour into a buttered casserole dish.